Learn more about healthcare in an indigenous community setting.

 This trip is thanks to Northern Territory General Practice Education (NTGPE).
 Scholarships are available for students unable to afford flight costs.

-The Cultural Immersion Experience Camp is thanks to the support of the GPSN National Working Group.
+The Cultural Immersion Experience Camp is supported and endorsed by the GPSN National Working Group.

-If you're interested in the 2019 trip, please contact email@example.com
+If you're interested in the next trip, please contact email@example.com

 The Cultural Immersion Experience Camp is an annual opportunity for medical students interested in general practice to experience in Indigenous healthcare and Indigenous culture first-hand.